 As its name suggests, the hybrid bike is a mix between a road and a mountain bicycle.
 This all-purpose two-wheeled vehicle is excellent for riding over different terrain.
-You can spot a hybrid bike from afar as it tends to have a flat handlebar as opposed to a drop bar generally found on a road bike.
+You can spot a hybrid bike from afar as it tends to have a flat handlebar as opposed to a drop bar generally found on a road bike (check out good women’s road bikes for beginners).
 But, cyclists can shift and break as if riding a mountain bike.

 The Different Types of Hybrid Bikes